sirkon/ldetool/README.md

     (Start="2017-09-28T16:58:23", Rest="The rest is here"),
     (Start="", Rest="Just the rest")
     ```
-8. Target can bo not just a string or character: there might be some kind of limitations, such as apriori knowledge of
-    where the target actually is, some range or even exact position.
-Also, `bytes.IndexByte` works great for character
-    lookup, it can use vector CPU instruction for speed bump, but it is not [inlined](https://github.com/golang/go/issues/21759#issuecomment-327124437)
-    and call overhead can be quite significant for closer targets, where the naive loop search can be faster.
+8. Error text generation on mismatch.
+Obviously, this cannot be done too successful as error messages are rather kind of art than something than can be generated.
+Anyway, they turned to be surprisingly helpful on diagnostic, as they always return the rest of line that coulnd't be extracted.

 So, we wrote a code generator for this purpose.
 The code turned to be even faster than one we used to write, since we actually
-were trying to reduce amount of code introducing helper abstractions what have some cost while the generator just put raw code.
+were trying to reduce amount of code introducing helper abstractions what have some cost while the generator just puts raw code.

 ### How it works.
 1. Write extraction script.